 A short-term illness may prevent you from attending class or writing a midterm exam.
 If you miss a class or two, we hope you will have established a connection to other students on whom you can call for notes.
 If you miss a midterm exam you need to follow the guidelines in your course outline and notify your instructor directly.
-The Science Information Centre staff rarely get involved in those cases.
+The Science Advising staff rarely get involved in those cases.
 If you miss more than a few classes, see the guidance below.

 Emotional or Medical Difficulties

-Anytime you experience difficulties that are affecting your academic progress, we advise you to come to the Science Information Centre as soon as possible.
+Anytime you experience difficulties that are affecting your academic progress, we advise you to come to Science Advising as soon as possible.
 You may be referred to a Faculty advisor for academic advice, or depending on your situation, you may also be referred to Counselling Services, Access and Diversity (Disability Resource Centre), or a physician at Student Health.
-It is best to visit the Science Information Centre when problems arise rather than waiting until your academic progress worsens.
+It is best to visit Science Advising when problems arise rather than waiting until your academic progress worsens.
 In some instances, an academic concession may be granted.
 This is a privilege, not a right, and is normally granted to students who have extenuating circumstances, such as: serious medical or emotional conditions, religious observance, or military service.
 The most common request for an academic concession is a deferred exam—a final exam written later than scheduled owing to extenuating circumstances that prevented the student from writing the exam.

 Certification of Illness